ervinpepic/opstinaRozaje/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.7.2 =
+ * Fixed translation saved confirmation message in the Translation Editor
+ * Fixed CSS issue in Advanced settings
+ * Fixed notice in TranslatePress settings

+= 2.7.1 =
+* Fixed potential security issue in the language switcher
+* Fixed floating language switcher appearance when displaying only flags on sites with many languages
+* Minor UI tweaks in TranslatePress settings

+= 2.7.0 =
+* Fixed issue with Exclude only certain paths advanced option on subfolder path installs
+* Improved Error Manager by outputting the entire failed query
+* Improved SQL error handling in trp-ajax calls

+= 2.6.9 =
+* Added compatibility with WooCommerce Product Filters by barn2

+= 2.6.8 =
+* Fixed relative urls with anchor links on translated pages
+* Fixed searching in translated languages on sites with specific plugins combination

+= 2.6.7 =
+* Added new feature that displays translation percentage for current page in Translation Editor
+* Added RSS Feed support for translating title, content and excerpt
+* Added support for Duplicate Page plugin resolving post slug translation conflict
+* Added compatibility with Fluent Forms
+* Added compatibility with WooCommerce Bookings plugin
+* Added WP Webhooks Automator under recommended plugins
+* Fixed deprecated warning in PHP 8.1

+= 2.6.6 =
+* Allow translation of comments and categories in REST API
+* Improved compatibility with Complianz plugin
+* Improved rules for creating translation blocks

+= 2.6.5 =
+* Fixed some cases of unnecessarily detecting text inside script tags
+* Fixed compatibility code with Oxygen

+= 2.6.4 =
+* Improved page loading speed when WooCommerce is active
+* Fixed some cases of errors on function insert_gettext_string
+* Fixed edge case issue with missing tables

+= 2.6.3 =
+* Improved page loading speed by optimizing code handling gettext
+* Improved page loading speed when Query Monitor plugin is active
+* Fixed internal links not being translated when using Do not translate certain paths feature
+* Fixed trp-gettext wrappings on Query Monitor strings
+* Fixed flag for Hindi and Punjabi (India) languages

 = 2.6.2 =
 * Fixed absolute paths not working in the Exclude Paths From Translation option
 * Fixed Pencil icon displayed in wrong positions on WP Forms in the Translation Editor